 1. Research background

 Cell death is a vital process occurring every day in the human body.
 Many processes such as maintenance of tissue homeostasis, support in recovery from acute injury as well as dealing with infections and regulation of the immune system rely on proper cell death function.
 In addition, cell death can also provoke inflammatory responses, and lytic forms of cell death can incite inflammation by promoting the production of cytokines and chemokines that modulate the innate immune response.
 Cell death can be both a consequence and a cause of inflammation, which can be difficult to distinguish.
-In the past decade, emerging knowledge on the interplay between cell death and inflammation has enriched the molecular understanding of the signaling pathways that mediate various programmes of cell death and multiple types of inflammatory responses.
+In the past decade, emerging knowledge on the interplay between cell death and inflammation has enriched the molecular understanding of the signaling pathways that mediate various programs of cell death and multiple types of inflammatory responses.
 Strikingly, dysregulation of cell death or inflammation can lead to severe diseases, including autoimmune or degenerative disorders and cancer.
-It is therefore important to characterise the molecules and pathways that modulate cell death and inflammation to identify new therapeutic means to effectively treat such diseases.
+It is therefore important to characterize the molecules and pathways that modulate cell death and inflammation to identify new therapeutic means to effectively treat such diseases.

 2. Research questions addressed by the group